YaleDHLab/dhlab-site/_awards/dh-training-scholarship.md

 ### Overview

 The Digital Humanities Lab is pleased to announce a limited number of $500 Digital Humanities Training Scholarships.
 Yale undergraduates, graduate students, and librarians are eligible to apply.
-These scholarships support participation in digital humanities workshops that are three or more days long.
+These scholarships support participation in digital humanities workshops that are three or more days long. **Applications will be accepted on a rolling basis until funds are exhausted.**

 The application cycle is currently closed.
 Please check back mid spring 2018 for more information.
 <br/>